HubbleCommand/HubbleCommand.github.io/_projects/preftils.md

 As this is a pure Kotlin library, Java support was secondary.
 However, simply removing the `inline` and `reified` keywords lets this work in Java (although with warnings of unchecked casts due to type erasure).

-> After some investigation, the performance difference between `inlining` or not is negligible.
-It will be removed in a later update to allow for Java interoperability.

 While this was nice, there was a major case that I hadn't covered: custom classes.
-As it stood, if anything besides a `String`, `Int`, `Long`, `Boolean`, or `Float`, it would throw an `IllegalArgumentException`.
+As it stood, if anything besides a `String`, `Int`, `Long`, `Boolean`, or `Float`, was used for the default value, it would throw an `IllegalArgumentException`.
 This was ignoring a fair amount of the original problem of multiple different parsing functions for the same classes (although there were certainly cleaner ways to do that as well).

 Enter support for serialization.
 Continue reading below.